commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 ![ide-github-login.png](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/ide-github-login.png)

-After successfull Github login you should see Terminal and file tree.
+After successful Github login, you should see Terminal and file tree.
 If you are still unable to login/logout contact at tech@greyatom.com

 # When I am trying to login in IDE it is showing "Reauthorization Required" and I am not able to see any authorization button also.
-How do I login in IDE now ?
+How do I login in IDE now?

-This means you have attempted login/logout in IDE to many times in very sort span of time.
-You screen will look something like this in IDE
+This means you have attempted login/logout in IDE to many times in very short span of time.
+Your screen will look something like this in IDE

 ![ide-reauthorization.png](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/ide-reauthorization.png)